temporalio/documentation/docs/concepts/what-is-a-codec-server.md

     tctl workflow showid <workflowID>
 ```

-With a Codec Server, the Payload is decoded after being deserialized by tctl's default Data Converter.
+With a Codec Server, the Payload is decoded before being deserialized by tctl's default Data Converter.
 The default Data Converter sends the Payload to a given endpoint, and receives a decoded Payload if the API returns a successful result.

 The Data Converter passes this result back to the command line, which prints the decoded result.